Mandar Hill

+History

+Mandar hill is holds an important place in the religious history of South Bihar.
+It finds mention in various Puranas including the Varaha Purana and the Garuda Purana which associate it with stories of relating to Hindu deities like Vishnu and Shiva.
+The hill associated with the early medieval Later Gupta dynasty as an inscription from King Ādityasena has been found here dated to the mid-to-late 7th century CE and records the building of a temple on the hill.

 Religious Significance

 Jainism

 Mandar Parvat, is believed to place of three out of five kalnayak (Panch Kalyanaka) — diksha, kevala jnana, and nirvana of Vasupujya, the 12th tirthankara in Jainism.

 Hinduism

 The mountain has many references in Hindu Mythology as Mandarachal Parvat.
 As per references found in the Puranas and the Mahabharata, this hill was used for churning the ocean to extract the nectar from its bosom (Samudra Manthan).
 There is, adjacent to this hill, a pond called "Paapharni".
 This holy pond has its own historical significance.
 It is a place where you can revive yourself after taking a bath in the pond that refreshes you mentally and physically.
 In the middle of the pond is a temple of Lord Vishnu and Goddess Lakshmi.

 Many rare sculptures of Lord Shiva, Kamadhenu and Varaha, believed to be of 11-12th century AD, can be found to be scattered around Mandar Hill.
 These rare artifacts need to be conserved by Archaeological Survey of India.